 I judged the Midnight Masquerade Palette when I first saw the promo pictures.
 The color story is basic.
 The bold array of dark mattes on the bottom row of this palette ultimately persuaded me to buy this palette.

 ColourPop Fall 2019: A Starlet is Born Bundle & You Should See Me in a Crown Palette

 ColourPop Fall Collection

-In all candor, I purchased these items simply because I was stressed and I knew I had some wiggle room to shop more during the two-week period when I pushed back my No Buy.
+In all candor, I purchased these items simply because I was stressed and I knew I had some wiggle room to shop more during the two weeks when I pushed back my No Buy.